ostenmatrixx/layeredge/README.md

 # LayerEdge Node Bot

+If you're farming the [Layer Edge](https://dashboard.layeredge.io/) incentivized node project and find periodically starting the node, performing daily streaks a hassle, or you would like to sybil multiple accounts to maximize rewards without being detected, then this bot is for you.

 ## 🚀 Features

 - Checks if an account is registered and registers a new one with a referral code.